Giving you peace of mind on and off site.

-Fireshield offers fire protection that you can trust will provide the compliance you need, simple to install system installed by Registered Applicators and come with the warranties and technical back up required from the design phase to completion on site.
+Fireshield offers fire protection that you can trust, the look you want and the compliance you need, we offer simple to use coating systems for timber and steel substrates installed by Registered Applicators that come with the warranties and technical backup required from the design phase to completion on site.

-The Fireshield range of timber intumescent coating systems are specifically designed to provide a group surface rating to timber substrates for Building Code compliance in commercial, multi-use, civic projects and many more depending on the Building Code classification.
+The Fireshield range of timber intumescent coating systems and WoodSafe impregnated timbers are specifically designed to provide a Group Surface Rating for Building Code compliance in commercial, multi-use, civic projects and many more depending on the Building Code classification.

-They are entirely separate from the requirements for fire resistance (based on charring rates) which are needed for containment and prevention of structural collapse in a fully developed fire.
-If you have a project that requires a structural fire rating to structural timber, give us a call as these require specific design.
+Group surface ratings differ from the requirements for fire resistance (based on charring rates) which are needed for containment and prevention of structural collapse in a fully developed fire.
+If you have a project that requires a structural fire rating for timber members, contact Fireshield as these require specific design.

 Fireshield has three coatings available for internal timber substrates, all three provide a group surface rating up to the maximum required in New Zealand and Australia: